darccio/go-ulid/README.md

 Check out [ULID's README](https://github.com/alizain/ulid/blob/master/README.md).

-## Go
+## About this implementation

+**Important:** this repository has been archived.
+Please use [oklog/ulid](https://github.com/oklog/ulid) implementation.

-I just ported it to see how fast would be the same algorithm in Go.
+I ported it to see how fast would be the same algorithm in Go.
 Also, it is cryptographically secure using crypto/rand.

 ### Installation